artembark/city_info_guide/README.md

 This app uses AutoRoute for navigation.
 If you wrap FirstRoute() page content with BlocProvider and use context.router.push(SecondRoute()) for navigating to second page and try to access blocs provided in the first page you will get an error.
-The second page doesn't know anything about blocs, provided un the firs page.
+The second page doesn't know anything about blocs, provided on the first page.
-In order to access the same bloc instance through multiple pages it is necessary to create nesting routing by creating a wrapper page and implementing BlocProvider in it.
+In order to access the same bloc instance through multiple pages you can either pass it as a parameter orit is necessary to create nesting routing by creating a wrapper page and implementing BlocProvider in it.
 So each page on this nested route will have access to this bloc/blocs.
 [Milad-Akarie comment](https://github.com/Milad-Akarie/auto_route_library/issues/632#issuecomment-889936599)